JoshDavid/EasyGUI/README.md

 R ←specifyParams args

-- R is a namespace containing fields that can be set.
+- R is a namespace containing properties that can be set.
 The namespace has the following properties
+	-	CSS
-	-	CSS             ⍝ This text will be inserted between 'style' tags in the page.
+		- This text will be inserted between 'style' tags in the page.
+	-	Coord
-	-	Coord           ⍝ Coordinate system the page will follow.
+		- Coordinate system the page will follow.
 'Prop' by default
+	-	Head
-	-	Head            ⍝ This text will be inserted between 'head' tags in the page.
+		- This text will be inserted between 'head' tags in the page.
+	-	Header
-	-	Header          ⍝ A message to be to be displayed on the page.
+		- A message to be to be displayed on the page.
 Defaults to h3
+	-	JavaScript
-	-	JavaScript      ⍝ This text will be inserted between 'script' tags in the page.
+		- This text will be inserted between 'script' tags in the page.
+	-	Posn
-	-	Posn				    ⍝ Page position.
+		- Page position.
 This is a 2 item integer vector of Y and X values, respectively.
+	-	Size
-	-	Size		        ⍝ Page size.
+		 - Page size.
 This is a 2 item integer vector of Y and X values, respectively.
+	-	Title
-	-	Title           ⍝ Page title.
+		 - Page title.
+	-	BtnCaption
-	-	BtnCaption      ⍝ Submit button caption.
+		- Submit button caption.
 Defaults to 'OK'
+	-	BtnPosn
-	-	BtnPosn         ⍝ Submit button position.
+		 Submit button position.
 Can be any permutation of {top,left,bottom,right}.
 A common use is 'bottom right'

 - Args can be defined as key/value pairs.
 With the key being a defined property in the namespace (see list above) and the value being the value you wish to populate that property with.
 Examples: